 Mostly the new guidelines for the therapies focus on much “bothersome and persistent” form of tinnitus.
 The condition has been persistent for more than six months or even longer, having negative effects on the quality of patients life.
 Though these guidelines are also applicable for those with shorter duration of tinnitus as well.

 Sound therapy is to fill any silence with neutral sounds to distract you from the sound of tinnitus.
-It involves simple sound, for example, opening a window to hear sound coming out the window, leaving a radio or television on, or listening to sounds on a portable music player.
+It involves simple sound, for example, opening a window to hear the sound coming out the window, leaving a radio or television on, or listening to sounds on a portable music player.
 One can get specially-designed sound generators similar to a radio.
-It will produce quiet natural sounds.
-Such as rustling of leaves, waves lapping on the shore etc. A sufferer can also use White noise generators that produce a continuous “shushing” sound that should be comfortable and soothing.
+It will produce quite natural sounds.
+Such as rustling of leaves, waves lapping on the shore, etc. A sufferer can also use White noise generators that produce a continuous “shushing” sound that should be comfortable and soothing.
 There are pillows available with built-in speakers to distract you from tinnitus while sleeping.
 There are small sound-generator devices which fit in the ear like any other hearing aid.
 Some hearing aids are available with a built-in sound generator for tinnitus sufferers.
 You can buy it from online retailers.

 Conair Sound Therapy Pillow— $34.48

 Tinnitus Retraining Therapy (TRT)

 TRT depends upon the natural ability of the brain to “habituate” a signal, to filter it out on a subconscious level so that it does not reach conscious perception.
 Habituation requires no conscious effort.
 People adopt many sounds by air conditioners, computer fans, refrigerators, and rain.
 What they have in common is that they have no importance, so they are not perceived as ”loud.”
 Thus, the brain can screen them out.

 1. The person having tinnitus should play some neutral sound everywhere he goes, including wearable ear sound generators.